BirtasAdrian/Manual-Testing-Project-IT-Factory/README.md

 *   The project has met its established deadline, ensuring timely completion.
 *   No significant risks remain unaddressed or unmitigated, reducing potential impacts on the project.
 *   As part of the testing process, exploratory regression testing needs to be carried out specifically on the Manager module, including all sections.

+#### 1.1.4 Test scope

+* __Tests in scope:__ functional testing will be conducted to ensure that all the features defined in the software requirement specifications for the Dependents module are thoroughly tested.
+This includes validating the functionality of each feature to ensure they meet the specified requirements.
+* __Tests not in scope:__ performance testing, integrations of the dependents module with other modules, compatibility testing with multiple browsers

+#### 1.1.5 Risks detected

+* Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment
+* Product risks: a bad marketing, to have better competitors, to delay the project.

+#### 1.1.6 Evaluating entry criteria

+The entry criteria established during the Test Planning phase have been successfully met, indicating that the necessary conditions for the test process to proceed have been fulfilled.
+As a result, the test process can continue as planned.